newscorp-ghfb/NewsKit/CONTRIBUTING.md

 * Type and version of the browser
 * Possibly your input and the output
 * Can you reliably reproduce the issue?
 Does it affect all browsers?
 * If you can provide a link to your site, or a code sandbox, to demonstrate the issue, then that is a big help.
-* If you are using NewsKit 7, you can use this [NewsKit 7 template for code sandbox](https://codesandbox.io/s/newskit-v7-template-w90oq3)
+You can use this [NewsKit 7 template for code sandbox](https://codesandbox.io/s/newskit-v7-template-w90oq3).
-* If you are using NewsKit 6, you can use this [NewsKit 6 template for code sandbox](https://codesandbox.io/s/newskit-v6-template-v4cov2)

 #### How to Submit a Good Bug Report